Bangladesh tightens security after youth leader’s killing as media attacks stoke unrest fears

 The unrest in Bangladesh has included coordinated mob attacks on major newspapers and cultural institutions.

-Bangladesh tightened security on Saturday (Dec 20), deploying police and paramilitary forces in the capital Dhaka ahead of funeral prayers for a slain youth leader and election candidate whose death has sparked a surge of violence.
+Tens of thousands of Bangladeshi mourners, including the country's interim government leader, attended the funeral on Saturday (Dec 20) of a slain youth leader and election candidate amid tight security.

-The unrest in the South Asian nation after the shooting death of Sharif Osman Hadi has included coordinated mob attacks on major newspapers and cultural institutions.

-Hadi, 32, a key figure in the student-led uprising last year that toppled longtime Prime Minister Sheikh Hasina, was shot in the head by masked assailants in Dhaka last week while launching his campaign.
-He died on Thursday night in Singapore after six days on life support.
+Sharif Osman Hadi, 32, a key figure in last year's student-led uprising that toppled longtime Prime Minister Sheikh Hasina, was shot in the head by masked assailants in Dhaka last week while launching his campaign for an election due in February.
+He died on Thursday in Singapore after six days on life support.

+His death has prompted a wave of unrest in the South Asian nation that included coordinated mob attacks on major newspapers and cultural institutions.

+Police and paramilitary forces were deployed across the capital for Saturday's funeral but there were no reports of any renewed violence.

 Bangladesh is to elect a new parliament on Feb 12 - a transition many hope will help the Muslim-majority nation of 175 million people recover from nearly two years of instability and reclaim its position as a regional success story.

-It has also exposed the limitations of the interim government of Nobel Peace Prize winner Muhammad Yunus, analysts say, raising questions over his grip on governance in the world's largest apparel producer after China.
+It has also exposed the limitations of Yunus' interim government, analysts say, raising questions over his grip on governance in the world's largest apparel producer after China.

-Yunus' government, which declared on Saturday a day of state mourning for Hadi, urged citizens to resist "mob violence by fringe elements", warning that turmoil threatens Bangladesh’s fragile democratic transition.
+The government has declared Saturday a day of state mourning for Hadi and has urged citizens to resist "mob violence by fringe elements", warning that turmoil threatens Bangladesh’s fragile democratic transition.

 Human Rights Watch called Hadi’s killing a "terrible act" and urged the government to act urgently to halt the violence that has gripped the country since Hasina's ouster.

-The group also condemned the attacks on media as an assault on free expression.
+The rights group also condemned the attacks on media as an assault on free expression.

 Bangladesh ranks 149th of 180 countries in the World Press Freedom Index.
 Rights groups warn that continued attacks on journalists and activists could further shrink civic space ahead of the election.